 The approach of former Prime Minister Atal Bihari Vajpayee is what's urgently needed as salve for Kashmir, Prime Minister Narendra Modi was told today by Chief Minister Mehbooba Mufti during a meeting in Delhi.

-"At a time when stone pelting and firing are on, talks are difficult, but the Prime Minister has invoked Vajpayee many times (and) there is a need to start building from what Vajpayee had achieved," Ms Mufti told reporters after the 40-minute meeting.
+"At a time when stone pelting and firing are on, talks are difficult, but the Prime Minister has invoked Vajpayee many times (and) there is a need to start building from what Vajpayee had achieved," she said after their 40-minute session.

 A growing anger against the state has seen civilians forming mobs that attack security forces with stones.
 During a recent election, schools were set on fire and large groups forced their way into voting centres shouting anti-India slogans.
 The centre has communicated that stone-pelters, who often comprise of young students including women, will be severely dealt with.
 In recent days, videos that capture the deepening divide have been circulated on social media.
 First, there was footage of jawans from the paramilitary CRPF being pushed and taunted by a group in Budgam near Srinagar.
 The jawans kept their cool and did not react.

 Then came a video of a young man tied to an army vehicle allegedly as a human shield, accompanied by audio that warned stone-pelters of action.

 The BJP and Ms Mufti's party, the regional PDP, govern Jammu and Kashmir together and their alliance is under increasing pressure over the lengthy cycle of violence.
 Ms Mufti has complained to army chief General Bipin Rawat about alleged human rights abuses by his troops, using the "human shield" video as evidence.

 "Some involved in stone pelting are disillusioned while others are being led astray," said Ms Mufti about the violent provocation that security personnel encounter every day, an approach that the centre does not empathise with.